cmuscioly/cmuscioly.github.io/tournament.md

 <p>
 Registration will open on Friday, October 1st, 2021 at 4pm ET.
-Due to capacity restrictions on campus, we will only be allowing 25 teams to register.
-Since the number of teams is smaller we will be placing a 2 team restriction per school.
-Registration fees will be
-$100 per TEAM (not school).
+Due to capacity restrictions on campus, we will only be allowing 25 teams to register with a 3 team cap per school.
+Registration fees will be $100 per TEAM (not school).
 </p>

 <p>